Skip to main content

 Ranching and Cattle Industry Literature

 The Chisum Ranch legacy, the Jinglebob outfit, and the broader cattle culture of the Pecos Valley produced a body of history and memoir that's actively collected by Western Americana specialists.
 Ranch histories specific to Chaves and Eddy counties, trail drive accounts by men who drove cattle through southeastern New Mexico, and the broader literature of the open range era carry consistent collector value.
-I also buy practical ranching texts — range management manuals, livestock breeding references, water rights law for the Pecos basin — and the agricultural journalism and extension service publications that circulated among serious ranching families.
+I also take practical ranching texts — range management manuals, livestock breeding references, water rights law for the Pecos basin — and the agricultural journalism and extension service publications that circulated among serious ranching families.
 For the right family with multi-generational roots in the Roswell area, the ranch library can hold material that's genuinely irreplaceable.

 Permian Basin Oil Field Technical Libraries

 The Permian Basin's New Mexico portion — centered on the Hobbs-Lovington-Artesia corridor — has been producing oil since the 1920s and natural gas since the mid-century.
 The technical libraries of petroleum engineers, geologists, and industry professionals who worked this area are among the most valuable collections I encounter in southeastern New Mexico.
 SPE Monograph Series, AAPG Special Volumes, New Mexico Bureau of Mines Permian Basin-specific publications, well-log interpretation manuals from Schlumberger and other service companies, and formation evaluation references all have active buyers.
-I also buy the broader geological literature on the Guadalupe reef complex and the Permian Basin stratigraphy — some of this work has collector value in the academic geology community independent of its petroleum engineering applications.
+I also take the broader geological literature on the Guadalupe reef complex and the Permian Basin stratigraphy — some of this work has collector value in the academic geology community independent of its petroleum engineering applications.

 Military History: Walker AFB, NMMI, and Cannon AFB